docker/docs/index.md

 ## Get started with Docker

-Try our new multi-part walkthrough that goes from writing your first app, data storage, networking, and swarms, ending with your app running on production servers in the cloud.
-Total reading time is less than an hour!
+Try our new multi-part walkthrough that covers writing your first app, data storage, networking, and swarms, and ends with your app running on production servers in the cloud.
+Total reading time is less than an hour.

 [Get started with Docker](/get-started/){: class="button outline-btn"}